Gomathy-V/Blackjack_Game/README.md

 # Blackjack_Game

 ### Overview
-Welcome to our Blackjack game!
+Welcome to Blackjack game!
 This is a text-based implementation of the classic casino card game.
 In this game, you'll be playing against a computer dealer.
 Your goal is to beat the dealer's hand without going over 21.

 ### Tools and Technologies: